|

 What is the Procedure for Altering Tax Rates in QuickBooks?

-You must update the tax rates every March 31 in order to comply with governmental regulations because every state alters and updates its tax rates annually.
-Here is what you would need to do in order to modify QuickBooks sales tax rate.
+You must update the tax rates every March 31 to comply with governmental regulations because every state alters and updates its tax rates annually.
+Here is what you would need to do to modify the QuickBooks sales tax rate.

 • Open your QuickBooks company page, then select Reports from the top menu.